 Neck injuries are common in Sarasota County.
 Regardless of the injury caused, a personal injury attorney can help ease the stress of recovery by starting with a simple and free legal consultation.
 A Sarasota personal injury lawyer can uncover any negligent parties and, win you the financial compensation you deserve.

 These life-changing injuries can impact several aspects of your life and create multiple challenges.
-We believe you should not suffer because of somebody else’s negligence and will help you seek the compensation you deserve.
+Our Sarasota personal injury lawyers believe you should not suffer because of somebody else’s negligence and will help you seek the compensation you deserve.

 If you have recently been involved in a traffic accident and are left with medical expenses and a lasting neck injury, you should get in contact with a personal injury lawyer today.
 Sarasota personal injury attorneys can handle your case with a professional and thorough approach, to award you with a fair settlement and ensure that the other party’s negligence is addressed.

 A free consultation can be arranged today by contacting The Law Place and speaking to an experienced personal injury attorney.
 Our practice areas cover the majority of Florida, including Sarasota County.

 Your neck is made up of several important vertebrae, tendons, blood vessels, nerves, and muscles; it is also vital in connecting your brain and spinal cord.

 In some cases, your neck injury may be something more serious and could be related to spinal cord injuries or traumatic brain injuries.
 Examples of a more severe injury include:

 - Vertigo (a loss of balance).